-When it comes to your emails you don’t have the tone of your voice — so those on the other side of the screen will read tone into your email based on the efforts you make, the formatting you integrate and the words you choose to use.
+When it comes to your emails you don’t have the tone of your voice.
+But don’t underestimate the fact that those on the other side of the screen will read tone into your email.

-Don’t for a moment think that tone is not something you not need be concerned with.
-Tone is an issue with each and every email you send, every word you choose to bold, every word you omit or include.
+Tone is set with each and every email you send.
+Every word you choose to bold, every word you omit or include.
+You control the tone.

 I had several instances over the past week where emails sent to me were downright insulting in tone.
 How these emailers worded their inquiries clearly indicated what their true intent was.